f-heeger/Reproducible-Science/snakemake.md

   fileC.txt ───────────────┘
 ~~~

-If you write your rules into a file called `Sankefile` you can then execute them by just calling
+If you write your rules into a file called `Snakefile` you can then execute them by just calling
 ~~~sh
 snakemake
 ~~~
-in the folder where the folder where the file is.
+in the folder where the file is.
 If you give your file a different name (e.g. `main.snakemake.py`), you have to use the `-s` option to execute your worklflow:
 ~~~sh
 sankemake -s main.snakemake.py
 ~~~

 Wildcards
 ---------
-In many cases you want a rule executed for multiple files (e.g. different samples). you can use wildcards in input and output file names to achieve this.
+In many cases you want a rule executed for multiple files (e.g. different samples).
+You can use wildcards in input and output file names to achieve this.
 For example:
 ~~~python
 rule exampleWildcards:
     input: "sample{sNr}.txt"